HammadSultan/Resistance-Identification/README.md

 # Resistance-Identification
 Embedded Lab Arduino Project
-Description of Project:
+Solution:
-We will build a volatage dividor using a known reference resistor and unknow resistance whose value is to be measured.
+We will build a volatage dividor using a known reference resistor and unknow resistance whose value is to be measured as shown in circuit design.
+Then by using ohm's law we will be able to find the unknown resistance.

 Required Components